dgaubert/dgaubert/README.md

 # I'm Daniel García Aubert

-Experienced Software Engineer with 18 years of expertise in web development.
+Software Engineer with 18 years of expertise in web development.
-Seeking a challenging opportunity in the software industry to leverage experience and technical prowess to innovative projects and help teams to success.

 ### I use to work with: